How to Plant, Grow, and Care For Cosmos Flowers

 Deadheading and Pinching

 As the plant blooms, make sure to deadhead faded flowers to promote new growth.
-You can cut faded flowers at the base of their stem or deeper into the plant to promote more blooms!
+You can cut faded flowers at the base of their stem or deeper into the plant to encourage more blooms!

 Soil and Fertility

 Cosmos are really not picky about soil type, as they prefer well-draining and moderate to poor soils.
-In fact, if you plant cosmos in too fertile of an area they will often grow rampant, meaning they will grow so rapidly that they start to flop over.
+In fact, if you plant cosmos in too fertile of an area, they will often grow rampant, meaning they will grow so rapidly that they start to flop over.
 Branches may break as a result.

 Sunlight